Exploring Oracle APEX Interactive Report

 Oracle Application Express (APEX) is the world’s most popular rapid low-code development tool and is full of features that are available out of the box to support the rapid development of user-friendly applications.
 Not all these features are particularly well known, with Oracle Interactive Report a case in point.

 This staple of the APEX application is an extremely powerful reporting solution and one of its most under-rated but very useful features.
-That’s why, over the course of two blog posts I’m going to share with you some of what I’ve learnt about the Interactive Report function and hope that they will help you to get more from the Oracle APEX reporting engine.
+That’s why, over the course of two blog posts I’m going to share with you some of what I’ve learned about the Interactive Report function and hope that they will help you to get more from the Oracle APEX reporting engine.

 So What's Available in Oracle APEX Interactive Report?